firebase/quickstart-nodejs/TUTORIAL.md

 ## Check out a Security Rules tutorial project

-Let's check some tutorial samples out of Github.
+Let's check some tutorial samples out from Github and some tools out of npm.
+Use the XXimg control to paste commands straight to the Cloud Shell prompt.

 1. Set up a directory structure to organize tutorial project files plus your own project(s).